What is latency?

 • Propagation Delay: Time taken for a signal to travel from source to destination.

-• Transmission Delay: Time required to push all packet bits onto the wire.
+• Transmission Delay: Time required to push all packet bits onto the link.

 • Processing Delay: Time routers take to process packet headers.